Chatham University: Campuses

 Chatham's original Shadyside Campus is part of historic Woodland Road.
-The Shadyside Campus now also includes the Chatham Eastside building, which serves as the home for the health science and interior architecture programs.
+The Shadyside Campus also includes the Chatham Eastside building, which serves as the home for the health science and interior architecture programs.

-The University's new 388 acre Eden Hall Campus is located north of the city of Pittsburgh in Richland Township, Pennsylvania; it is the home of Chatham's Falk School of Sustainability & Environment.
+The university's new 388 acre Eden Hall Campus is located north of the city of Pittsburgh in Richland Township, Pennsylvania; it is the home of Chatham's Falk School of Sustainability & Environment.
 Programs at Eden Hall Campus include a Bachelors in Sustainability, a Masters of Sustainability, an MA in Food Studies, and dual degrees in Masters of Sustainability or MA in Food Studies + Masters in Business Administration.
 The Eden Hall Campus was donated to Chatham University by the Eden Hall Foundation on May 1, 2008.
-In 2011, the University engaged the architectural team of Berkebile Nelson Immenschuh McDowell (BNIM) of Kansas City, Mo. and the landscape design firm Andropogon Associates of Philadelphia to lead the master planning process.
+In 2011, the university engaged the architectural team of Berkebile Nelson Immenschuh McDowell (BNIM) of Kansas City, Mo. and the landscape design firm Andropogon Associates of Philadelphia to lead the master planning process.
 The first phase of development was designed by the firm Mithun, was completed in 2016, and won an award for sustainable development.

 In 2013, the Falk Foundation made its largest and final grant to the School of Sustainability & the Environment for the completion of the Eden Hall Campus.
 The grant was also the largest grant in the history of Chatham University.
 The School of Sustainability & the Environment was renamed the Falk School of Sustainability.
 The Falk Foundation made its first grant to Chatham in 1952 with the funding of Chatham's Falk Hall, named in honor of Laura Falk, wife of foundation founder Maurice Falk.

-Academics

-The university structure includes three distinctive Colleges: Chatham College houses academic and co-curricular programs for undergraduate men and women and embodies the traditions and rituals of the traditional liberal arts college.
-The College for Graduate Studies offers women and men both masters and doctoral programs.
-Programs within the College for Graduate Studies include concentrations in art and architecture, business, health sciences, teaching and creative writing.
-The College for Continuing and Professional Studies, formerly the School of Continuing Education, provides online and hybrid undergraduate and graduate degree programs for women and men, certificate programs, and community programming including the Summer Music and Arts Day Camp.